 Make Up a Story

 With little kids it could also be fun to make up a story about the items left on the table.
-Tell the kids to image there was a group of people around the table and they suddenly had to get up: what were they doing?
+Tell the kids to imagine there was a group of people around the table and they suddenly had to get up: What were they doing?
 Who were they?
 What were they talking about?
 Why did they gather this still to the table?
 Where did they have to rush to so quickly that they left their food?

 This type of exercise can help kids get into the mindset of a painting and really brings them to life.
 Especially when “museum fatigue” starts setting in.
 I don’t have any kids yet but you can be sure these museum games will be in my back pocket when I do!

 Here are some more still-lifes from my travels: